Andrónico Rodríguez: Tenure

 With the return to power of the MAS, Rodríguez re-ceded control of the Six Federations to Morales.
 Though the organization's XV Congress ratified both Morales and Rodríguez, respectively, as president and vice president of the Six Federations, as a senator, Rodríguez's focus shifted to his work in the legislature.
 Shortly after assuming office, the MAS majority in the Legislative Assembly elected Rodríguez to preside as president of the Senate, a position he was reelected to with minimal resistance in 2021 and with only marginal pushback in 2022.
 As president, Rodríguez sought to convey a more conciliatory attitude compared to his time as a cocalero activist, pledging to "[generate] spaces for dialogue and consultation [with the opposition], trying at all times to avoid making decisions based on majorities and minorities".
 "We want [the opposition] to feel that their voice and vote are also very important; they have our respect because they are democratically elected authorities and public servants", he stated.

 Given their historic relationship, Rodríguez remained a stalwart Evista—the faction of parliamentarians most closely aligned with Morales—throughout his early senatorial tenure.
-Though Rodríguez continues to be recognized as one of Morales' most trusted figures within both the legislature and cocalero movement, more recently, he has also been highlighted as an emerging leader of his own Androniquista bloc, a quaternary faction within a MAS internally divided by Arcista, Choquehuanquista, and Evista currents all vying for leadership of the party.
+Though Rodríguez continues to be recognized as one of Morales's most trusted figures within both the legislature and cocalero movement, more recently, he has also been highlighted as an emerging leader of his own Androniquista bloc, a quaternary faction within a MAS internally divided by Arcista, Choquehuanquista, and Evista currents all vying for leadership of the party.